ahangarha/hello-rails-back-end/README.md

 - Clone the Repository
 - Run `bundle install`
 - Run `rails db:create; rails db:migrate` to create and populate the database with sample data.
+- Optionally run `rails db:seed` to populate the database with 5 sample greeting.

 ### Usage